Positions for Which WWL May Evaluate

 General Process

-1. Complete and submit the Governor’s Uniform Judicial Evaluation Questionnaire with applicable attachments, including an original writing sample
+1. Completed Governor’s Uniform Judicial Evaluation Questionnaire with applicable attachments, including a writing sample; and

-2. Complete and submit the Supplemental WWL Questionnaire and Waiver Form.
+2. Completed Supplemental WWL Questionnaire and Waiver Form.

-If you are unable to provide an electronic version of the same please contact the Judicial Evaluation Committee at the email address above to make alternative arrangements.
+If you are unable to provide an electronic copies, please contact the Committee at judicialevaluations@wwl.orgto make alternative arrangements.

 Upon completing the interviews, the Committee recommends a rating to the WWL State Board.
 The WWL State Board votes on the final rating.
-The final rating is then provided to the Washington State Governor if the candidate is seeking appointment, and/or published on the WWL website and at votingforjudges.org if the candidate is seeking election.
+The final rating is then published on WWL’s website, and provided to the Washington State Governor if the candidate is seeking appointment.
 All deliberations, except for the final rating, are confidential.

 WWL uses the following criteria for rating candidates for judicial office: